-The digital transformation that Fintechs have led in recent years promises accessibility, speed, and financial inclusion, but at the same pace, risk has also become more sophisticated.
-Within an ecosystem that operates on data and automation, fraud and insider threats are no longer isolated incidents: they are structural vulnerabilities.
+The digital transformation led by fintech companies in recent years promises accessibility, speed, and financial inclusion, but as this transformation has accelerated, the risks have also become more sophisticated.
+Within an ecosystem driven by data and automation, fraud and internal threats are no longer isolated incidents: they are structural vulnerabilities.

-One of the most worrying factors is the poor culture of data protection, not only within Fintech companies but also in the societies surrounding them.
-Cases like that of Hong Kong in 2024 , where sensitive information about job applicants was used for identity theft, demonstrate how easy it is for malicious actors to build comprehensive profiles with publicly available data.
+One of the most concerning factors is the lack of a data protection culture, not only within fintech companies but also in the societies around them.
+Cases such as that of Hong Kong in 2024, where sensitive information from job applicants was used for identity theft, demonstrate how easy it is for malicious actors to build complete profiles using publicly available data.

-In Singapore , a government agency mistakenly posted thousands of NRIC IDs on a public portal.
-Although access was restricted days later, the automated search engines had already done their work.
-The consequences were immediate: banks changed authentication policies, and citizens had to change passwords based on that data. ( FinTech – What's New and What's Needed, 2025 )
+In Singapore, a government agency accidentally released thousands of NRIC numbers on a public portal.
+Although access was restricted days later, automated search engines had already done their work.
+The consequences were immediate: banks changed their authentication policies, and citizens had to change passwords based on that data.
+(FinTech – What’s New and What’s Needed, 2025)

-Insider fraud is a silent threat.
-Often disguised as human error or negligence, it has real impacts: from credential leaks to unauthorized payments.
-According to the World Economic Forum's Global Cybersecurity Outlook 2025 , 71% of cyber leaders believe that small and medium-sized organizations have already crossed the threshold where they cannot protect themselves from the rising level of cyber risk.
+Internal internal fraud is a silent threat.
+Often disguised as human error or negligence, it has real-world consequences: from credential leaks to unauthorized payments.
+According to the Global Cybersecurity Outlook 2025 from the World Economic Forum, 71% of cybersecurity leaders believe that small and medium-sized organizations have already crossed the threshold where they cannot protect themselves from the growing level of cyber risk.

-And while regulations seek to strengthen resilience, their fragmentation adds further complexity.
-More than 76% of CISOs surveyed say this fragmentation directly affects their ability to comply with regulations.
+And while regulations aim to strengthen resilience, their fragmentation adds to the complexity.
+More than 76% of the CISOs surveyed say that this fragmentation directly affects their ability to comply with regulations.

-Fraud cases involving generative artificial intelligence (AI) are on the rise.
-To counter this, technologies are emerging that utilize biometrics for increased security.
-Although more secure than traditional systems, they also pose a new challenge: the irreversibility of damage .
+Cases of fraud involving the use of generative artificial intelligence to clone faces or voices are on the rise.
+To counter this, new technologies are emerging that use biometrics to enhance security.
+Although these systems are more secure than traditional ones, they also present a new challenge: the irreversibility of the damage.
 A credit card can be replaced; your veins cannot.
 Biometric authentication, while powerful, requires additional layers of backup and liveness detection to prevent impersonation.

-The more processes become automated, the greater the risk of a vulnerability going undetected.
-This is where artificial intelligence also plays to the advantage of defenders: early detection, continuous monitoring, behavioral analysis, and automatic vulnerability classification become critical allies.
-There is already talk of "AI-CISO" -type assistants that optimize cybersecurity decisions with limited resources.
+The more processes are automated, the greater the risk that a vulnerability will go unnoticed.
+This is where artificial intelligence also works in defenders’ favor: early detection, continuous monitoring, behavioral analysis, and automatic vulnerability classification become critical allies.
+There is already talk of “AI-CISO” that optimize cybersecurity decisions with limited resources.

-The future of the Fintech ecosystem depends not only on the solutions they implement to address external threats, but also on their ability to look inward.
+The future of the fintech ecosystem depends not only on the solutions it implements to address external threats, but also on its ability to look inward.
 Trust cannot be blind.
-Organizations must accept that internal risk —whether intentional or accidental—is just as critical as an external attack.
+Organizations must recognize that internal risk —whether intentional or accidental—is just as critical as an external attack.

 The adoption of AI, biometric authentication, and behavior-based security models is key.
-But no technology will replace the need for a comprehensive security culture , a robust identity management strategy, and a clear "zero trust" policy within the organization as well.
+But no technology will ever replace the need for a comprehensive security culture, a robust identity management strategy, and a clear “zero trust” policy—even within the organization.

 Global Cybersecurity Outlook 2025 – Insight Report, World Economic Forum, January 2025